 With more than 97 locations in the United States, H-Mart is the largest Asian supermarket in the country.
 The chain started as a single store in Woodside, Queens, and has grown to have 10 stores in New York City alone.
 Although the chain started out selling solely Korean food, H Mart now carries a wide variety of foods and home products from around Asia.
 Find a store near you here.

 1007 Brighton Beach Avenue, Brighton Beach

-Located in the primarily Eastern-European neighborhood of Brighton Beach, Brighton Bazaar has all of the fare you’d expect from a Russian market, including freshly baked bread, fruit, and imported sweets.
+Located in the primarily Eastern-European neighborhood of Brighton Beach, Brighton Bazaar sells all of the dishes you’d expect from a Russian market, including freshly baked bread, fruit, and imported sweets.
 However, they also have a large prepared food bar, where you can load up on blini and borscht.
 The bazaar sells 300 varieties of hard-to-find international fruit and vegetables, according to its website.

 1621 Lexington Avenue, East Harlem

 El Tepeyac is a hidden gem in East Harlem.
-The Mexican grocery has an attached meat market, as well as freshly made guacamole and a large selection of imported beer.
+The Mexican grocery has an attached meat market, as well as homemade guacamole and a large selection of imported beer.
 In addition to selling fresh groceries, El Tepeyac also has an attached taqueria serving up lunch and dinner.
 As the shop describes, “we combine traditional preparations with local ingredients for dishes that are authentic to both their Mexican origins and New York setting.”

 Photo © 6sqft

 Find all the fresh Caribbean fruits, vegetables, and spices you can dream of at Labay Market in Prospect Lefferts Gardens.
 The owner imports his goods from Grenada, like soursop and breadfruit, giving the Caribbean community in the neighborhood a little taste of home.

 3 Aunties Thai Market